 Gibson Dunn & Crutcher is one of the go-to law firms for giant American companies.
-The firm’s client base features some of the most notable US companies including Apple, Facebook, Walmart, NBC Universal, Intel and Kraft.
-This impressive pedigree has served Gibson Dunn well: it has an unbroken streak of 22 years of growth.
+The firm’s client base features some of the most notable US players including Apple, Facebook, Intel, Kraft, NBC Universal and Walmart.
+This impressive pedigree has served Gibson Dunn well: it has an unbroken streak of 23 years of growth.
 The recent financial results are no different.
-The firm’s latest revenue stands at $1.64 billion (£1.27 billion).
+The firm’s latest revenue stands at $1.8 billion (£1.5 billion).

-It’s come a long way.
+The firm has come a long way since its early days.
 Founded in Los Angeles in 1872 by a 34-year-old lawyer called John Bricknell, Gibson Dunn grew across the US before expanding overseas in the 1970s, opening in London in 1979.
-These days the firm’s London office handles headline-generating cases, such as Sainsbury’s proposed £3 billion merger with Asda.
+These days the firm’s London office handles headline-generating cases, such as Sainsbury’s proposed £3 billion merger with Asda, which was blocked in 2019.
 It is currently advising Facebook in the probe into its data protection breaches following the Cambridge Analytica scandal.
-On the pro-bono side, Gibson Dunn’s London solicitors have been working for Gina Martin to make upskirting a criminal offence.
+On the pro bono side, Gibson Dunn’s London solicitors worked for Gina Martin to make upskirting a criminal offence.

 The firm has only been taking London trainees since 2015.
 The programme has been a success, one of the main selling points being the small size.
-Unlike trainees at other City firms which work on with similarly big cases, trainees at Gibson Dunn have a greater opportunity to get involved with those matters due to the small intake.
-The trainee intake has been increased up to eight for the 2020 commencement date.
+Unlike trainees at other City firms which work on similarly big cases, trainees at Gibson Dunn have a greater opportunity to get involved with those matters due to the small intake.

 Counter to its harsh US cutthroat image, trainees at Gibson Dunn support each other and maintain close relationships.
 It helps that they get to know one another during Gibson Dunn’s New Joiners retreat to the luscious Palm Springs — quite an experience!
-Aside from the retreat, there aren’t a huge number of perks at the firm except for the substantial pay: NQs earn a hefty £112,500.
+Aside from the retreat, there aren’t a huge number of perks at the firm except for the substantial pay: NQs earn a hefty £120,000.
 For this generous salary trainees are expected to earn their keep.
-The average leaving time for trainees and junior lawyers is 9pm, however as with most City firms this can fluctuate significantly.
+The average leaving time for trainees and junior lawyers is quite late, but as with most City firms this can fluctuate greatly.

 Expect more from Gibson Dunn in London over the years ahead.
 The firm has recently announced its largest ever round of London partner promotions.
 It doesn’t provide a breakdown of financial results for the UK office, but the word on the street is that business is booming.